MRtrix3/mrtrix3/docs/reference/commands/dwinormalise.rst

 Synopsis
 --------

-Intensity normalise a DWI series based on the b=0 signal within a manually-supplied supplied mask
+Intensity normalise a DWI series based on the b=0 signal within a supplied mask

 Usage
 -----